 The response to the current outbreak

 The DRC Ministry of Health (MoH) is leading the outbreak response, with support from WHO.

 We believe it will not be possible to end this outbreak if there is no trust built between the response and the affected people.
 Response authorities and workers must listen to the needs of communities, restore people’s choice when it comes to managing their health, and involve the community in every aspect of the Ebola response.

 MSF believes that Ebola-related activities should be integrated into the existing health care system to improve the proximity of services to the community and ensure the system remains functional during the outbreak.
 This would help identify earlier on suspected cases and could encourage people to seek help more promptly at healthcare posts, clinics and hospitals that they know and trust.

 MSF has been involved in the outbreak response, working with the Ministry of Health, since the declaration of the epidemic on 1 August 2018.

-We continue to undertake prevention and treatment activities of suspect cases, managing Transit Centres for suspected Ebola patients, and supporting health structures.
-Our activities include helping the healthcare system to provide support in general healthcare (beyond Ebola) such as treating common illnesses and improving water and sanitation, and implementing and strengthening triage and infection prevention and control activities (IPC).
+We continue to provide care to suspect cases, and also manage Transit Centres for suspected Ebola patients.
+MSF is supporting existing health structures including treating common illnesses, and improving water and sanitation, building transit units within existing facilities, and implementing and strengthening triage and infection prevention and control activities (IPC).